tlhutch/test-playbooks/README.md

 On a daily interval, jenkins will trigger the development build process with the job [Nightly_Build - AWX](http://50.116.42.103/view/AWX/job/Nightly%20Build%20-%20AWX/).

-### Manual
+### manual

 All jenkins jobs can be triggered manually.
 Jenkins will prompt you for any required build parameters.

 ## Nightly Build Workflow

 The nightly build workflow is triggered on a ... wait for it ... nightly basis by jenkins.
 All jobs use the parameter `OFFICIAL=no`.
+Builds are intended for internal use only.

 * [Nightly_Build - AWX](http://50.116.42.103/view/AWX/job/Nightly%20Build%20-%20AWX/)
   * [AWX_Build_Setup_TAR]((http://50.116.42.103/view/AWX/job/AWX_Build_Setup_TAR)